 Arrange the cooled corn cakes on a baking sheet in a single layer and freeze until solid.

-Once frozen, transfer them to a freezer-safe bag or airtight container, separating layers with parchment paper.
+Once frozen, transfer them to a freezer-safe bag or an airtight container, separating layers with parchment paper.

 Store in the freezer for up to 2 months.